General Tips for Tenses in English Grammar

-Tense of a verb indicates the time period during which an action or event has occurred.
-Tenses constitute a major part of our written and spoken English and is key in understanding conversational English.
-Quite often, we end up making grave errors where these tenses are concerned.
+A verb’s tense indicates the time interval during which an event or an action has occurred.
+Tenses form a major part of our spoken as well as written English and plays an important role in understanding conversational English.
+Many times, we end up making silly mistakes related to tenses.
 Here are a few general rules of tenses.

 There are three major tenses and theses are further subdivided.
 They are:

 This tense is used to indicate a habitual action or a single act that has happened in the past.
 Past participle of the root verb is used in this tense, which is formed by adding ‘ed’ to the end of the root verb.

 E.g.: Sachin scored a century in the last match.

 However there are certain exceptions to the rule of forming past tenses by adding ed to the verb.
 These have irregular past participle forms.

 E.g.: Blew, came, drove

 This tense denotes an action which has been completed in the past before the occurence of another action.
 Action described by this tense is definitely ended in the past.
 This generally compares two actions that have taken place in two different time periods.